haakonvt/ANN-MD/README.md

 2. https://github.com/johnands/TensorFlowTesting

 ### What is this?
-This code is a real-world data test of a simple neural network that tries to find the formula used by the website dxomark.com when deciding scores for different camera sensors.
+This code is part of my master thesis where I look into the use of neural networks as (hyper) potential energy surface (PES) in molecular dynamics (MD).
+Some simple examples, like approximating a "completely" arbitrary function of 1 or 2 variables is included and was used for training my own neural network i.e. my brain to work with TensorFlow.